jellyfin-archive/jellyfin-docs/general/networking/index.md

 * 8096/tcp is used by default for HTTP traffic.
 This is admin configurable.
 * 8920/tcp is used by default for HTTPS traffic.
 This is admin configurable.
 * 1900/udp is used for service autodiscovery.
-This is _not_ admin configurable as it would break client autodiscover.
+This is not admin configurable since it would break client auto-discover.

 **HTTP Traffic:** 8096